Coexistence of competing first passage percolation on hyperbolic graphs: Construction of the embedded tree

-\end{Proposition} The above result is just an extension of the fact that detours away from geodesics are exponentially large (cf.\ Proposition~\ref{prop:gromov-result}); we defer the proof to Appendix~\ref{sect:proof_prop_detour}. \begin{Remark} We emphasize that if the path under consideration starts from somewhere in $B_G(x, L)$ and ends somewhere in $B_G(y,L)$ (instead of starting at vertex $x$ and ending at vertex $y$), then it suffices to modify the result by a multiplicative constant.
-In fact, by excluding the two balls $B_G(x, L) $ and $B_G(y, L)$, we would obtain a new lower bound

-where the last inequality is because $L\leq d/5$. \end{Remark} \paragraph{Relative position of the origin with respect to $\T_3$ and construction of $\T$.} Recall that $\T_3$ denotes the embedded tree found in Theorem \ref{thm:embedding}.
+Recall that $\T_3$ denotes the embedded tree found in Theorem \ref{thm:embedding}.
 When $G$ is a vertex-transitive graph we can safely assume that $o\in V(\T_3)$, but for general graphs this might not be the case.
 In order to solve this problem, we consider an ``augmented'' version of $\T_3$ in the following sense.
 We take any $d_G$-geodesic path between the origin $o$ and the set $V(\T_3)$, and look at it as if it was a (unique) finite extra branch of $\T_3$.
 More precisely, let $o'\in V(\T_3)$ be such that the following relation is satisfied

 If the above holds for more than one such $o'$ we just fix one arbitrarily.

 Now we proceed to the construction of another embedded tree $\T$ starting from $\T_3$.
 Recall that $\widehat{\alpha}\geq 1$ is the bilipschitz constant appearing in \eqref{eq:bilipschitz-tree}, and recall Theorem \ref{thm:embedding}.
 Let $\gamma_{o,o'} $ denote a $d_G$-geodesic between $o$ and $o'$.
 We now define a tree $\T_3\cup \gamma_{o,o'}$, whose vertex set is $V(\T_3)\cup \gamma_{o,o'}$, and for every $u\in \gamma_{o,o'} $ and $x\in V(\T_3)\cup \gamma_{o,o'}$ we have